nrednav/npm-audit-visualizer/README.md

 With v7 of npm, the `npm audit` command was updated & it no longer displays results in a tabular format.

-While the new textual format still contains useful information, there were visual elements to the tabular format that made it slightly easier to trace the vulnerability paths & dependencies.
+While the new format is still useful, there were some visual elements to the old tabular format that made it easier to trace vulnerability paths & dependencies.

-The goal of this tool is to supplement the current output of `npm audit` with a visual interface, that can hopefully make the process of identifying & resolving vulnerabilities within npm projects, quicker & easier.
+As a result, the goal of this tool is to re-provide a visual interface for audit reports, which can hopefully make it quicker and easier to identify and resolve vulnerabilities within npm-managed projects.

 ### How